elastos/Elastos.Developer.Website/content/setup/env_setup/testnet_config.md

 {{< ownership "Kiran Pachhai" >}}

 By default, testnet is the active network after installing Elastos.
-The following information can be used to start coding:

-{{< todo "list info such default dev wallet address with some ELA inside, etc" >}}
+The whole Elastos ecosystem is ready to be used.
+But you need to go through a few steps to get things ready, such as creating your initial wallets and getting test ELAs:

 ## Creating a new test wallet